 - Calculators When considering which calculator to buy, you may wish to bear in mind that only certain types are permitted for use in Tripos examinations.
 Among these are the Casio models available from the West Hub Post Office shop.
 Calculators will also need the 'official' Board of Examination yellow sticker which can be obtained from the Undergraduate Office at the Cavendish. - CamCORS The supervision reporting system.
 See Databases (below) - CamSIS The student information system.
 See Databases (below) - Canteen See 'Common Room' and 'West Hub' (below). - Careers The University Careers Service is located in Stuart House, Mill Lane (telephone number 338288), and is financed by the University to provide students with information about careers and assistance with application processes.
 The Service maintains an information room which can be used during normal office hours, and additionally provides expert staff to advise students about career-related issues.
-Ask at the reception desk. - Cavendish Laboratory The Cavendish Laboratory is the name of the building which houses (most of) the University's Department of Physics; the name has become synonymous with the department itself.
+Ask at the reception desk. - Cavendish Laboratory The Cavendish Laboratory was originally the name of the building that housed the University's Department of Physics, but over time the name has become synonymous with the department itself.
 The laboratory was established through the generosity of William Cavendish, Seventh Duke of Devonshire, who endowed the laboratory in the nineteenth century, together with the Cavendish Chair of Experimental Physics.
 The original Cavendish Laboratory building is located in Free School Lane in the centre of the city, and opened in 1874.
 The Department moved to the current buildings on the West Cambridge in 1973-74.
-The history of the Cavendish is well illustrated in the Cavendish Museum, located in the Bragg Building.
+The history of the Cavendish is well illustrated in the Cavendish Museum, located in the Bragg Building. - Cavendish Stores Next to the Common Room in the Bragg Building is the central stores of the whole laboratory, the opening hours of which are 08:00-16:45. - Cheating The Department and the University consider any act of cheating as a serious matter, and any incident will be reported to the Director of Undergraduate Education or the Head of Department, who will normally refer the case to the University Proctors.
+It is unacceptable to: - · cheat during oral or written tests; - copy the work of others and submit as your own; - falsify and/or invent experimental data.